 And it is this moment that makes a trip to Narayanas worth all the trouble you took to get there.
 Try it once, and I’m sure you will return.
 Again and again.

 Update to the post

-Alright guys, I chanced upon another (shady) joint that tops Narayanas.
-This is a place called ‘Manjannas’ in Car Street.
-The ambiance and the style of serving food is very similar to Narayanas, but this place has more seating capacity.
+Alright, guys, I chanced upon another joint that tops Narayanas.
+This is a place called Giri Manjas or ‘Manjannas’ in Car Street.
+The ambience and the style of serving food are very similar to Narayanas, but this place has more seating capacity.
 The two other notable and very popular places are Machali and CKK.
 There are also some ‘family toddy shops’ springing up in Mangalore, which I’ve heard serves some great fish dishes.

-Now if you are looking for higher end restaurants, here are a few: Hotel Village (Great ambiance – rustic feel, good food), Hotel Maharaja (Good food, Most reasonable pricing), Gajalee (High end – prices tilting to exorbitant, but great ambiance), Ocean Pearl (New kid on the block) and Gold Finch (Personally, I found the food a bit too greasy).
+Now, if you are looking for higher-end restaurants, here are a few: Hotel Village (Great ambience – rustic feel, good food), Hotel Maharaja (Good food, Most reasonable pricing), Gajalee (High end – prices tilting to exorbitant, but great ambience), Ocean Pearl (New kid on the block) and Gold Finch (Personally, I found the food a bit too greasy).